-Note - Table 4-1 shows the design assumption upon which the development of ACAS was based.
-Operational experience and simulation show that ACAS provides adequate surveillance for collision avoidance even when the maximum number of other ACAS within 56 km (30 NM) is somewhat higher than that shown in Table 4-1.
-Future ACAS designs will take account of current and expected ACAS densities.
+Note.- Table 4-1 shows the design assumption upon which the development of ACAS was based.
+Operational experience and simulation show that ACAS provides adequate surveillance for collision avoidance even when the maximum number of other ACAS

-4.3.2.1.1.1 ACAS shall continue to provide surveillance with no abrupt degradation in track establishment probability as any one of the condition bounds defined in 4.3.2.1.1 is exceeded.

-4.3.2.1.1.2 ACAS shall not track Mode S aircraft that report that they are on the ground.
+- 4.3.2.1.1.1 ACAS shall continue to provide surveillance with no abrupt degradation in track establishment probability as any one of the condition bounds defined in 4.3.2.1.1 is exceeded. - 4.3.2.1.1.2 ACAS shall not track Mode S aircraft that report that they are on the ground.